logo

 David Hicks

 Hi, guys.
 Thanks for taking the question.
-Outside of volume growth, it's always been a hallmark for you guys.
-They're slowed down here as of late, albeit against really tough comps versus the market.
-Can you maybe go over the timing of volume acceleration and how the accelerating volumes at Coyote kind of fits into that equation?
+See, outside of volume growth, it's always been a hallmark for you guys.
+They've slowed down here as of late, albeit against really tough comps versus the market.
+Can you maybe go over the timing of volume acceleration and how accelerating volumes at Coyote kind of fits into that equation?

 speaker

-We said that Coyote's volume trends have gotten better over the year, but if you look at Q3, their volume declines were similar to what RxOs were.
+We said that Coyote's volume trends had gotten better over the year, but if you looked at Q3, their volume declines were similar to what RxOs were.
 You're right.
-We look at this business on a long-term basis.
-And over the long term, we know that we've taken market share.
+We look at this business on a long-term basis, and over the long term, we know that we've taken market share.
 If you go all the way back to 2013 through 2021, we were growing three times faster than what the brokerage industry was growing.
 22 and 23 were phenomenal volume growth years for us.
-As we came into 2024, we were very transparent and put out there that we had a different bid strategy and that we wanted to put ourselves in a position to make sure that we could honor the contractual rates that we put in with our customers so that we could continue to build on the relationship to be there in service for spot loads projects and mini-bids.
-The market obviously hasn't turned and there haven't been a lot of spot loads, but the position with the customers is stronger than what it's ever been.
-So I'm confident over the long term, we'll continue to outperform the market from a volume growth perspective.
-Okay, that's
+As we came into 2024, we were very transparent and put out there that we had a different bid strategy and that we wanted to put ourselves in a position to make sure that we could honor the contractual rates we put in with our customers so that we could continue to build on the relationship to be there in service for spot loads projects and many bits the market obviously hasn't turned and there haven't been a lot of spot loads but the position with the customers is stronger than what it's ever been so i'm confident over the long term we'll continue to outperform the market from a volume growth perspective okay that's extremely helpful and then kind of moving to gross gross margin per load um or gross profit per load do you just maybe

 speaker